iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

 - Events
 - Actions

-If you’d like to know more about the explanation of the terminology, please visit the GitHub Actions official documentation: https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions
+If you’d like to know more about the explanation of the terminology, please visit the GitHub Actions official documentation[^2].

 ## A unified CI/CD integration